Billy Monger: Racing career

-In February 2018, Monger drove a single seater racing car for the first time since his crash when he tested a BRDC British Formula 3 car for the Carlin team at Oulton Park.
-The following month Monger confirmed that he would be racing for Carlin in the opening meeting of the 2018 BRDC Formula 3 series at the same venue.
-In order to compete in F3, he and his family had to appeal to the sport's international governing body, the Fédération Internationale de l'Automobile, to change their regulations, as they had restricted disabled drivers from racing single seaters on the grounds of safety: the FIA decided to lift the ban in December 2017, allowing disabled drivers to race appropriately-modified single seaters as long as they could pass safety checks.
+In February 2018, Monger drove a single seater racing car for the first time since his crash when he tested a BRDC British Formula 3 car for the Carlin racing at Oulton Park.
+The following month, he announced that he would be racing for Carlin in the opening meeting of the 2018 BRDC Formula 3 series at the same venue.
+In order to compete in F3, he and his family had to appeal to the sport's international governing body, the Fédération Internationale de l'Automobile, to change their regulations, as they had restricted disabled drivers from racing single seaters on the grounds of safety.
+The FIA decided to lift the ban in December 2017, allowing disabled drivers to race modified single seaters as long as they could pass safety checks.
 He finished third at Oulton Park in a car adapted for him: the modifications included moving the brake pedal upwards so he could brake using one of his leg stumps, and replacing the throttle pedal with a lever mounted on the steering wheel.

 In June 2018, Monger drove a Formula 1 racing car for the first time when he tested a Sauber C30 at the Rockingham Motor Speedway in Corby.
-The car had been specially converted to match the hand controls present in the Carlin BRDC British Formula 3 car he races.
+The car had been specially converted to match the hand controls present in his Carlin BRDC British Formula 3 car.

-In March 2021, Monger completed "Billy's Big Challenge", covering a distance of 140 mi by walking, kayaking and cycling, and raised over £3 million for Comic Relief.
+In March 2021, he completed "Billy's Big Challenge", covering a distance of 140 mi by walking, kayaking and cycling, and raised over £3 million for Comic Relief.

+Los Angeles 2028

+Monger announced in March 2025 following his Ironman Challenge he would next target the 2028 Summer Paralympics.
+He said he was now in "early-stage conversations" about competing at the Los Angeles Paralympics in three years, having been inspired by his work on Channel 4's Paralympic coverage.

-Broadcasting Career
+Broadcasting career

-From 2019, he supplied analysis for Channel 4 F1.
+From 2019, he provided analysis for Channel 4 F1.
 He also was the co-commentator for W Series.
-He also works on Channel 4's Paralympic Games coverage and Parasport presenting team, as comentator and reporter.
+In addition, he has worked on Channel 4's Paralympic Games coverage and the Parasport presenting team, as commentator and reporter.

 A documentary feature about Monger's first Formula 1 drive was shown as part of Sky F1's coverage of the 2018 Austrian Grand Prix.
-Another documentary about Monger's career, Driven: The Billy Monger Story, was produced by the BBC and released via BBC Three in November 2018.
+Another documentary about Monger's career, Driven: The Billy Monger Story, was produced by the BBC and released on BBC Three in November 2018.
+On 5 July 2021, it was announced that Monger would present Billy Monger: Changing Gear as part of coverage of the Paralympics.

+He is signed up to be part of Channel 4's 2024 Summer Paralympics presenting team.